ryanalbanese/ekko-console/README.md

 ### Attachments

-- Click the 📎 button to select files
+- Click the attachment button to select files
 - Images show previews before sending
 - Other files show filename and size
 - Attachments are base64-encoded and sent with the message